nvim-tree/nvim-tree.lua/README.md

 let g:nvim_tree_git_hl = 1 "0 by default, will enable file highlight for git attributes (can be used without the icons). let g:nvim_tree_highlight_opened_files = 1 "0 by default, will enable folder and file icon highlight for opened files/directories. let g:nvim_tree_root_folder_modifier = ':~' "This is the default.
-See :help filename-modifiers for more options let g:nvim_tree_auto_resize = 0 "1 by default, will resize the tree to its saved width when opening a file let g:nvim_tree_add_trailing = 1 "0 by default, append a trailing slash to folder names let g:nvim_tree_group_empty = 1 " 0 by default, compact folders that only contain a single folder into one node in the file tree let g:nvim_tree_disable_window_picker = 1 "0 by default, will disable the window picker.
+See :help filename-modifiers for more options let g:nvim_tree_add_trailing = 1 "0 by default, append a trailing slash to folder names let g:nvim_tree_group_empty = 1 " 0 by default, compact folders that only contain a single folder into one node in the file tree let g:nvim_tree_disable_window_picker = 1 "0 by default, will disable the window picker.